About localhost

 Q: Does localhost resolution rely on the hosts file?
 What are the risks of modifying the localhost entry in the hosts file?

-file (on Windows) being a common method.
+A: Resolution of localhost is generally handled by the operating system through several mechanisms, with the /etc/hosts file (on macOS and Linux) or C:\Windows\System32\drivers\etc\hosts file (on Windows) being a common method.
 This file contains mappings from hostnames to IP addresses.

-A standard hosts file usually includes these entries for localhost
+A standard hosts file usually includes these entries for localhost:

 127.0.0.1 localhost

-::1 localhost
+::1 localhost1

 2